ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    ```

-## Create the IAM resources (Admin Team)
+## Create the IAM-enabled resources (Admin Team)
 {: #admin}
 {: step}

-The admin team will be responsible for creating the IAM resources.
+The admin team will need to have Admin access to the IAM-enabled resources in the account used in this tutorial.
+See [How do I assign a user full access as an account administrator?](https://{DomainName}/docs/account?topic=account-iamfaq#account-administrator).
+The admin team will be responsible for creating the IAM-enabled resources.
 The instructions below use the `ibmcloud iam api-key-create` command to create an api key for the admin.
 This is the same as a password to your account and it will be used by terraform to perform tasks on your behalf.
 Keep the api key safe.

 1. Initialize and verify the basename shell variable.
 Verify it matches the basename in the terraform.tfvars file:
    ```